 The town of Ermoupoli is not just the capital of Syros, but the administrative capital of the entire Cyclades island chain that includes Mykonos, Tinos, Ios, Paros and Naxos, to name a few of the 220 islands.
 This means that unlike Mykonos town, Ermoupoli is a fully functioning small town of 13,400 inhabitants.
 It’s the perfect balance of size and relaxation, with enough restaurants, cafes and bars to keep a happy couple occupied for several days.

-Ermoupoli is arguably even more beautiful than Mykonos’ main town of 9,300 residents because the town rests on a higher mountain and is more colorful, while offering a similar view of the neighboring islands.
-Far off in the distance you can see Mykonos from Syros, and visa versa, along with nearby Tinos.
+Ermoupoli is arguably even more beautiful than Mykonos’ main town of 9,300 residents because the town sits atop a higher mountain and is more colorful, while offering a similar view of the neighboring islands.
+Far off in the distance you can see Mykonos from Syros, along with nearby Tinos.
 When ferries are more frequent, it’s easy to island hop over for Mykonos’ famous summer night life, without having to overpay to stay there.

-We nearly spent New Year’s 2011 in Mykonos but were advised that Syros was the far better option.
+We planned to spend New Year’s in Mykonos but were advised that Syros was the far better option.
 So we rented an apartment for 4 days and had a great time exploring the island and town.
 New Year’s eve in Syros was a strange sight and we were forewarned ahead of time.
 Greeks like to spend midnight with their families.
 It’s only afterwards that they go out.
 So all the bars were shut before midnight, with only a few restaurants remaining open.
 We found a small restaurant to open the new year and had a lovely meal with warm Greek style hospitality.
 Bell asked for a rakomelo, which is basically warm grappa with honey and spices, and frequently found in Greece.
 While it wasn’t on their menu, just after midnight, the proprietor brought us some free of charge, as she had tracked some down from a neighboring taverna and exclaimed “Kali Xronia!” (literally “Good Year” in Greek and what is said by everyone who wishes you well for New Year’s).